Repairs of the Biceps and Triceps Tendons

-- In a repair of biceps tendons, an incision (cut) will be made over the front of the elbow.
-Another incision may be made on the back of the elbow to help your caregiver with the surgery.
-He will then sew the tendon back to the bone.
-He may attach buttons and screws to the bone where the tendon may be fastened.
-In triceps tendons repair, an incision will be made on the back of the elbow.
-Holes will be drilled in the end of the ulna (one of the bones in the forearm).
-The ends of the tendon will be inserted through the holes and tied with stitches (threads).
+- In a biceps repair, an incision will be made over the front of the elbow.
+Another incision may be made on the back of the elbow.
+Your caregiver will attach the tendon back to the bone with screws, or buttons.
+In a triceps tendons repair, an incision will be made on the back of the elbow.
+Holes will be drilled in the end of the forearm bone near your elbow.
+The ends of the tendon will be inserted through the holes and tied with stitches.

-- A tendon or fascia (hard tissue) from another part of the body may be used for chronic tendon injuries.
+- A piece of tendon or tissue from another part of your body may be needed.
 This is done to make the shortened tendon longer so it reaches the bone where it will be attached.
-The incisions will then be closed using stitches or surgical tapes and covered with bandages.
+The incisions will then be closed with stitches or medical tape and covered with bandages.
 A cast or splint will be placed on the elbow.
 This will protect the tendon and keep it from moving while it heals.

 After your surgery: